 The Best Swimming Spots in Utah

-While summer in Utah is generally a wonderful time of sunshine, mountain air and endless trails, the dog days can tend to get relentlessly hot, dry and dusty.
+Summer in Utah is a wonderful time of sunshine, mountain air and endless trails—it can also be hot, dry and dusty.
 In addition to creating volatile wildfire conditions, the weather can leave your whole body feeling a bit parched and in need of a respite.
 Fortunately, the Beehive State is full literal and figurative oases in the desert, with a host of alpine lakes, mountain reservoirs and waterfall-fed swimming holes.
 Here’s our list of the best swimming spots in Utah.
 Some of these require a decent hike to get to, while others are just feet from the car, but they’re all perfect for staying cool on a summer day.

 Swimming Near SLC